emerald-dao/beginner-cadence-course/chapter2/day3/README.md

 ## Video

 This is in order:
-1. (Arrays & Dictionaries) Watch this video from 00:00-12:10.
+1. (Arrays & Dictionaries in Cadence) Watch this video from 00:00-12:10.
 Do not watch passed 12:10, that will be covered tomorrow: https://www.youtube.com/watch?v=LAUN7hqlL0w

-2. (Optionals) Watch this video from 03:40-The End.
-You can watch the beginning, but it may be boring: https://www.youtube.com/watch?v=I9Z1z9BsZ0I
+2. (Optionals in Cadence) Watch this video: https://www.youtube.com/watch?v=I9Z1z9BsZ0I

 ## Types

-To start playing around with types, let's open up the Flow playground (play.onflow.org) and open up a Script.
+To start playing around with types, let's open up the Flow playground (https://play.onflow.org) and open up a Script.
 We're not going to write any smart contracts today :)

 In Cadence, the code you write can often infer what type something is.
 For example, if you write:
 ```swift